cyliustack/sofa/README.md

 ### Usage2: Performance statistics and visualized analysis
 `sofa record ping google.com.tw -c 3`
 `sofa report`
+`open browser with link of http://localhost:8000, http://localhost:8000/cpu-report.html, or http://localhost:8000/gpu-report.html`
 ### Usage3: Once finishing preprocessing traces, frequently apply different analyses on traces.
+`sofa record your_command [Do it once.]`
 `sofa preprocess [Do it once.]`
 `sofa analyze    [Do it as many times as you would like to.]`